17ex/DataLiteracy/README.md

 as well as the **private** data we used, for which we have permission to share it with the course instructors only.
+The dataset is only contained in the *full-dataset* branch (so we can fork off main without the dataset), you can checkout that branch to see/use the dataset.

-The public repo, which does not contain this data, can be found here: <!-- TODO link other repo-->
+The public repo, which does not contain this data, can be found here: <https://github.com/17ex/DataLiteracyPublic>

 ## Repo structure